Discharged from Bankruptcy? You’ve still got options

 How long does bankruptcy stay on your credit report?

-Avoid applying for new loans until your bankruptcy is discharged.
+• Avoid applying for new loans until you’ve had time to stabilise your finances.

-Stick to a budget to help manage your expenses and rebuild savings.
+• Stick to a budget and build up regular savings.

 Can you get a home loan after bankruptcy?